mcandre/linters/README.md

 [Code Climate](https://codeclimate.com/) is a paid web service for automatically generating code quality reports.

+## Android

+[lint](http://developer.android.com/tools/help/lint.html) is a tool for static analysis of Android projects.

 ## Awk

 [gawk](http://www.gnu.org/software/gawk/manual/gawk.html) has a `--lint` option for checking script compatibility with other awk implementations.